chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 The role is suitable for users that require application access without administration access.
 The role grants a user access to the:

 * Chef Incidents menu
-* Chef Client runs menu item
+* Chef Infra Client runs menu item
 * InSpec scans menu item
 * Support menu item